 - Your chronotype has a genetic component

-A sleep chronotype is your genetic propensity to sleep at a certain time of day and corresponds to your circadian rhythm1.
-Natural variation exists amongst the human population regarding each chronotype, but generally, individuals are often separated into:
+A sleep chronotype is your genetic propensity to sleep at a certain time of day and corresponds to your circadian rhythm.
+Natural variation exists amongst the human population, but generally, individuals are often separated into:

 - Morning people (“larks”) who prefer going to bed and waking earlier